|ST Engineering Retrofitted Electric Bus (MAN A22)|

 Omitting detailed comparisons between the three, LFP batteries are relatively cheaper, less toxic, and typically last longer as compared to other forms of Lithium-ion batteries.
 LFP batteries have also been widely adopted for electric buses, with the world’s leading electric bus manufacturers by sales volume (Yutong, BYD and Zhongtong) opting for LFP batteries.

 From illustrations published by Linkker and ST Engineering, it can be seen that a single longitudinally-mounted Traction motor is mounted in place of the transmission, located at the rear left side of the bus.
-The Lithium-ion Batteries, Battery Management System (BMS), and Motor Control Unit are all mounted in the rear engine bay.
-The motor is also liquid-cooled, as can be seen from the pink coolant lines in the side profile diagram.
+Lithium-ion Batteries, Battery Management System (BMS), and Motor Control Unit are all mounted in the rear engine bay.
+The motor is also liquid-cooled, as can be seen from the pink coolant lines (water-propylene glycol) in the side profile diagram.
 These observations correspond with pictures published by the media.

 The roof of the bus houses the air-conditioning unit and charging rails, which are compatible with the OppCharge opportunity charging interface.
 An inverted pantograph is used to quickly charge the bus during revenue service.

 In total, the Retrofitted Electric Bus houses nine battery banks, with six units in the former engine compartment, and three more units on the roof.

 According to specifications released by LTA, a 10-minute charge stores up to 75kWh of energy in the bus’ batteries, which is sufficient for up to 48km of range.
 Specification sheets indicate a full recharge time of 30 minutes, and up to 130 km of range on a full charge, depending on operating scenarios.

 As part of the retrofitting works, the centre pole at the entrance has been removed to allow easier access for passengers travelling with open strollers.